-The ABARE report Potential impacts from the introduction of GM canola on organic farming in Australia (2007) notes that organic canola is not grown to any significant extent in Australia; organic livestock producers can continue to use organic feedstuffs other than canola meal; and organic honey is not permitted to be produced from either GM or conventionally farmed non-GM canola.
+The ABARE report Potential impacts from the introduction of GM canola on organic farming in Australia (2007) predicts that production of GM canola will have little if any effect on the organics sector.
+Organic canola is not grown to any significant extent in Australia; organic livestock producers can continue to use organic feedstuffs other than canola meal; and organic honey is not permitted to be produced from either GM or conventionally farmed non-GM canola.
 In the European Union, certified organic products may contain up to 0.9 per cent by weight of unintended GM presence before losing their certified organic status.